Virginia City, Nevada

 The discovery of gold and silver here brought many people to the area which became known as the “Comstock”, named after Henry Comstock.
 “Old Virginny” sold his original gold claim for about $50.00 and later died in 1861 a poor man.
 The town of Virginia City was named after him.

 At one time there were as many as 20,000 different claims on this mountain known as Mt.
 Davidson, or Sun Mountain.
-Between 1870 and 1880, the “Bonanza” years, there were as many as 30,000 people living in the Virginia City, Gold Hill, Silver City area.
+Between 1870 and 1880, the “Bonanza” years, there were as many as 30,000 people living in the Virginia City, Gold Hill, and Silver City areas.

 Early mining claims were very crude and a lot of gold was lost due to inefficient refining techniques.
 The miners were continuously bothered by a blue-gray clay that clogged their equipment.
 It was later found to be silver ore and almost as valuable as the gold.

-In 1859 the gold ore was reported to be worth $3,000 to $4,000 dollars per ton of dirt.
+In 1859 the gold ore was reported to be worth $3,000 to $4,000 dollars per ton.
 The gold was found in the quartz rock and could be mined by following the veins as they went underground.
 The deepest mine shaft was 3,862 feet below the ground.
 By 1863 the total production in Virginia City was up to over twelve million dollars.

 Nevada had been a territory since 1861 but became a state in 1864.
 President Lincoln needed the congressional votes for re-election and wanted to ensure that Nevada entered the US on the side of the Union.